 JNU sedition case: Delhi govt gives nod to prosecute Kanhaiya Kumar

-The Delhi government on Friday gave its nod to the city police to prosecute former JNUSU president Kanhaiya Kumar and two others in connection with a 2016 sedition case.
-The file has been with the Home department since May 5 last year.
+NEW DELHI: The Delhi government on Friday granted sanction to the Delhi Police to prosecute former JNUSU president Kanhaiya Kumar and others in the 2016 sedition case.

-According to official records, the police had applied to the Delhi government for prosecution sanction just two hours before filing the chargesheet in the case on January 14 last year.
-In the absence of a sanction, the court has been deferring taking cognizance of the chargesheet.
+"We have received the sanction from the Delhi government to prosecute Kanhaiya Kumar and others in this case," said a senior police officer.

-The police had claimed in the chargesheet that Kumar was leading a procession and supported seditious slogans raised on the campus during an event on February 9, 2016.
-Besides Kumar, then JNU students Umar Khalid, Anirban Bhattacharya and others were chargesheeted for allegedly shouting "anti-India slogans" during the event held to mark the hanging of 2001 Parliament attack convict Afzal Guru.
+The Delhi Police Special Cell on February 19 wrote to the Delhi Home Secretary requesting to "expedite" the process of grant of sanction in the JNU sedition case involving the former JNUSU president.

 Delhi poll will be fought on good vs bad governance:...25 Jan 2020 5:27 PM GMT